Celeste Drake

 Celeste Drake is an American union official and trade expert.
 She served in the Biden Administration as the deputy director for Labor & Economy of the National Economic Council from July 2022 to August 2023.
 She previously served as the 1st Made in America Director from 2021 to 2022.

 Education

-Drake attended University of California, Los Angeles (UCLA) from the late 1980s till 2002.
+Drake attended University of California, Los Angeles (UCLA).
 She received her BA in Political Science in 1989 as a Cum Laude graduate.
 In 1998 she returned to UCLA attending the School of Public of Affairs and was concurrently attending the UCLA School of Law working on her Juris Doctor (JD).
 In 2002 she graduated with a Masters of Public Policy (MPP) from the School of Public Affairs and a JD from the School of Law.

 Career

 She was formerly head of government relations for the Directors Guild of America.